upgini/upgini/README.md

 enricher.transform(X)
 ```

-### ✅ Optional: turn off autodetection of search keys
+### Turn off autodetection for search key columns
-Upgini has turn on autodetection of search keys option by default.
+Upgini has autodetection of search keys on by default.
-To turn off please launch with `detect_missing_search_keys=False` in constructor:
+To turn off use `detect_missing_search_keys=False`:

 ```python
 enricher = FeaturesEnricher(